Coronavirus latest: Cases down in China but rising in the West | DW | 04.03.2020

 06:58 The outbreak is taking a heavy toll on tourism around the world.
 You can read more about the impact it's having here.

 06:33 Officials in South Korea say the number of people infected with the coronavirus there has risen to 5,328.
-Most cases are in and around the city of Daegu.
+Most cases are in and around Daegu.
+Vice Health Minister Kim Gang-lip said 2,300 people were waiting to be admitted to hospitals and temporary medical facilities in the city.
 The government has announced a stimulus package of 11.7 trillion won ($9.8 billion) to ease the impact of the virus' spread.

 06:13 In the US, the number of diagnoses has risen to 27, with nine deaths.
 All the cases are confined to Washington state.